bankeric/bodhi-lab/replit.md

    - Data-testid attributes for all sections

 **Navigation Integration**:
-- All three pages accessible via dropdown menu under "Company" in header
+- All four pages accessible via dropdown menu under "Company" in header
 - Dropdown appears on hover over "Bodhi Technology Lab" brand name in both Landing.tsx and Platform.tsx
-- Consistent footer with cross-links to all three legal pages
+- Consistent footer with cross-links to all company pages (About link appears first and underlined in footer)
-- Routes registered in App.tsx at `/career`, `/privacy`, `/terms`
+- Routes registered in App.tsx at `/about`, `/career`, `/privacy`, `/terms`

 **Design Consistency**:
 - All pages use warm parchment background (#EFE0BD) with gradient overlays